Jayashri-15/Python-Flask-Framework/README.md

 # Python-Flask-Framework
-Created a Student's Marksheet using Flask Framework With Mysql Database.
+Created a Student's Marksheet using Flask Framework With Mysql Database and HTML.